2023 Solar Incentives Guide for College Park, GA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Make sure you speak to your College Park utility company about signing a net metering contract.
-This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to talk to your College Park utility company about signing a net metering contract.
+This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing